EmergentMind/nix-secrets-reference/README.md

 </h1>
 </div>

-# EmergenMind's Nix-Secrets Reference Repository
+# EmergentMind's Nix-Secrets Reference Repository

-This is a stripped-down, reference version of EmergenMinds's _private_ Nix-Secrets repo intended to help you set up your own.
+This is a stripped-down, reference version of EmergentMinds's _private_ Nix-Secrets repo intended to help you set up your own.
 The actual, _private_ repository is pulled into [EmergentMind's _public_ Nix-Config](https://github.com/EmergentMind/nix-config) to automate provisioning of private information, passwords, and keys across hosts.

 For details on how this is accomplished, how to approach different scenarios, and troubleshooting for some common hurdles, please see the article and accompanying YouTube video [NixOS Secrets Management](https://unmovedcentre.com/posts/secrets-management/) available on my website.
 Note that some of the hierarchy and usage has evolved over time and while I attempt to update the article to match, I will inevitably miss something.
 Please feel free to let me know if you notice a discrepancy and I will make time to revise.